← Back

 43% of cyber attacks target small businesses.
 Of those, 60% go out of business within six months of an attack.

 SSL (Secure Sockets Layer) encrypts everything that travels between your visitor's browser and your website.
 When it is active, all data in transit is protected.
-When it is missing, anyone on the same network (a coffee shop, an airport, a shared office) can read every form submission, every password, every message your customers send.
+When it is missing, anyone on the same network, whether a coffee shop or a shared office, can read every form submission and every password your customers send.

 You can check this yourself.
 Look at your website URL in the browser.
 If it starts with https:// and shows a padlock icon, SSL is active.
 If it says http:// with no padlock, or worse, a “Not Secure” warning.
 Your visitors can see it too.